Trimerotropis huroniana

 Human Relevance

-Subject to concern due to restriction and limited distribution.
+Subject to conservation concern due to restriction and limited distribution.
 Federally listed as Threatened in Canada under the At Risk Act.
 Habitat loss from shoreline development and dune stabilization likely contribute to decline.

 Similar Taxa